Skip to content

 classDef na fill:#EEE

-Below is an illustrative directory structure to show this layout:
+Here is an illustrative directory structure to show how the taxonomy is laid out in the practical sense:

 .